Digital Fatigue and Energy Data 2025

 Keep scrolling when overwhelmed

-Say their main response when overwhelmed online is to keep scrolling.
+Say their main response when overwhelmed online is to keep scrolling, despite already feeling overloaded.

 26%